Last Updated: September 8th, 2021 at 3:15 pm

 Adding solar energy at your home to save money and help save the planet has a lot of appeal.
 As you begin to research solar panels, you’ve probably wondered if your roof is even suitable for solar panels.

 To get the most out of your solar panels, they should be installed where they will get the most sun.
-For most homes, this is the roof.
+For most homes, this place is the roof.
 The ideal roof would be south-facing, get plenty of sunlight, and have a tilt of about 30-45 degrees.
 However, even if your roof doesn’t have these characteristics, you still can get solar panels installed.
-And if you can’t install panels on your roof, you can look into a ground-mounted system.
+And if you can’t install panels on your roof, you can look into a ground-mounted solar panel system.

 Figure out how much sun your roof gets